 Active since 2000, the ALS supports free-markets, individual liberty and the promotion of peaceful, voluntary interaction between people.
 The aim of the ALS is to bring together the many different strands of libertarian thought spread through Australia, including objectivisists, Rothbardians, classical liberals, anarcho-capitalists, moderates, pragmatic libertarians, Austrian economists, free-marketeers, and anybody else who believes in freedom.

-John Humphreys is the founder of the ALS, a PhD student, and the Director of the Human Capital Project.
+John Humphreys (President) is an economist and the Managing Director of the Human Capital Project.

 Tim Andrews is a Executive Director of the Australian Taxpayers Alliance.